BarbyKelly/project-5/README.md

 Aim of Kelly's Art & Photo Boutique:
 - built for educational purposes only
-- to create a Site where selection of Art and Photos are displayed,
+- to create a Site where selection of Art and Photos are displayed
 - sharing Art made by Developer's kids, and Photos taken by the Developer
-- option for Site users to browse products, search and choose products,
+- option for Site users to browse products, search and choose products
-- test out purchasing products (without real transactions),
+- test out purchasing products (without real transactions)
-- option to Sign up and Sign in,
+- option to Sign up and Sign in
-- check out 'How To...?" videos with art lessons by various YouTubers
+- check out 'How To...?" videos with art lessons by selected YouTubers
 - sign up for a Newsletter
 - fill in a Contact form